heroku/node-heroku-client/docs/collaborator.md

 ### `silent`

-*when true, suppresses the invitation to collaborate e-mail.*
+*when true, suppresses the invitation to collaborate e-mail*

 Example | Serialized? | Type
 --- | --- | ---